mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 =======

 For an Icecast server, you'll need to provide the mount point (of the form ”/mount”).
-You can enter the host name either as an IP address or an URL.
+You can enter the host as either a host name or an IP address.
 In the “login” field, the default is to enter “source” – without this, you will not connect successfully to the server.
 The password will be provided by your streaming server provider, unless you run your own radio server.

+.. note:: Do not enter a URL as the host! "http://example.com:8000" does not
+          work.
+Use "example.com" in the host field and "8000" in the port field instead.

 An Icecast server can stream either MP3 or Ogg.
 However, although Ogg is more efficient and effective - you get a better sound than mp3 at a lower data rate -